Yahoo Sports' 2019 Top 25: No. 25 Wisconsin

 Under 8.5

-There are too many tossup games on the schedule to bet on a 9-3 season or better from the Badgers.
+There are too many toss-up games on the schedule to bet on a 9-3 season or better from the Badgers.
 But 8-4 feels right with the opportunity to get to nine wins in a bowl game.

 - - - - - - -